East Midlands

 In November 2013, she set up and led a Proceeds of Crime team at the request of the Chief Executive and has led the Area’s work in relation to the abolition of committals, the implementation of Better Case Management and the Crown Court standard operating practices.
 She has been the Area legal lead, custody time limits champion, violence against women and girls lead and led the systems and processes work streams during the Area restructure for the Crown Court.

-She became temporary Deputy Chief Crown Prosecutor in 2015 and took on leadership of the Magistrates Court in May 2017.
+She became temporary Deputy Chief Crown Prosecutor in 2015 and took on leadership of the Magistrates' Court in May 2017.
+She also leads the Rape and Serious Sexual Offences unit.

 Adele Clarke, Area Business Manager